 “Say ‘please’ and ‘thank you.'”
 Following from the item immediately above, others are more likely to do the things you ask if you ask politely, and more likely to continue doing them if you also thank them.
 Publicly.
 Which makes them look helpful.
 Of course, it’s also important to reciprocate.

 “Clean up your place before inviting friends over.”
-In Twitter terms, this means making sure you’ve optimized all the elements of your Twitter presence: name (your real one), linked page (your website, blog, or for the really advanced: a customized Twitter landing page like @pistachio has), bio (make the most of the limited space), picture (preferably your real one, NEVER the Twitter default image), and background (yeah, mine needs work I know—shoemaker’s children kind of thing).
+In Twitter terms, this means making sure you’ve optimized all the elements of your Twitter presence: name (your real one), linked page (your website, blog, or for the really advanced: a customized Twitter landing page like @pistachio has), bio (make the most of the limited space), picture (preferably your real one, NEVER the Twitter default image), and header image.
 Here’s an example of a nicely done Twitter header from @MikeQuindazzi (shows you exactly what he’s into).

 Who knew grandma was a Twitter expert?
 She may be more hip than you think.